Epilepsy, petit mal.

 A 10% rating requires: A confirmed diagnosis of epilepsy with a history of seizures.
 A 100% rating requires: Averaging at least 1 major seizure per month over the last year.
 The difference typically reflects the frequency, severity, or functional impact of the condition as documented in medical records and C&P examination findings.

-What evidence do I need to establish service connection for Epilepsy, petit mal.?
+What evidence supports a higher rating for Epilepsy, petit mal.?

-What is the C&P exam like for Epilepsy, petit mal.?
+What happens at the C&P exam for Epilepsy, petit mal.?

 Get a Personalized Rating Analysis